connect2john/HTML_LESSON/README.md

 John joined the mentors without borders project and I am helping John by mentoring him and helping him on his path to learn programming.

-This is our path and this our first project.
+This is our path and this is our first project.
 :)